Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Results and Discussion

 As indicated in the Methods section, ML models for each FF precursor were trained independently.
-However, due to the use of a common representation of atomic sites multi-task learning (MTL)\cite{caruana1997multitask} framework can be efficiently applied here.
-The performance of primary method for MTL, deep neural networks (DNNs), improves in the presence of highly correlated targets.\cite{xu2017demystifying} To assess the potential of MTL for FF precursors prediction, we calculated Pearson coefficients for all pairs of the considered atom-in-material quantities.
-The correlation matrix in the form of the heatmap is shown in Figure 4.
-One can distinguish two groups of highly correlated FF precursors.
-The first group includes fluctuating polarizability, FF polarizability, dispersion coefficient ${C}_{6}$, and electron cloud parameter a.
-The second group contains QDO mass, QDO charge, and electron cloud parameter b.
+However, due to the use of a common representation of the atomic site, multi-task learning (MTL)\cite{caruana1997multitask} framework can be efficiently applied here.
+The performance of the primary method for MTL, deep neural networks (DNNs), improves in the presence of highly correlated targets.\cite{xu2017demystifying} To assess the potential of MTL for FF precursor predictions, we calculated Pearson coefficients for all pairs of the considered atom-in-material quantities.
+The correlation matrix in the form of a heatmap is shown in Figure 4.
+Two groups of highly correlated FF precursors can be distinguished.
+The first group includes the fluctuating polarizability, FF polarizability, dispersion coefficient ${C}_{6}$, and electron cloud parameter a.
+The second group contains the QDO mass, QDO charge, and electron cloud parameter b.
 Therefore, MTL predictors for the listed endpoints can potentially outperform the corresponding single-task models.

-The presented models can also be helpful to facilitate ML prediction of adsorption properties.
-Obviously, data-driven approximations are at best able to reproduce quantitative structure-property relationships hidden in input data but still inheriting errors specific to the underlying computational approach.
-Thus, most ML models (as opposed to atom-wise predictors) aimed at predicting macroscopic adsorption properties\cite{altintas2021machine,jablonka2020big} were trained at results of GCMC simulations, for which UFF is almost no alternative choice for describing non-covalent interactions.
-Therefore, the outputs of those ML models suffer from issues mentioned in the Introduction section, such as lacking a description of polarization effects.
-The following hybrid workflow can improve the reliability of predicted targets without losing scalability: advanced parametrization using a full suite of FF precursors (main scope of this study) → HTS adsorption modeling in rigid framework approximation → construction of ML predictors of macroscopic properties.
+The presented models can also be helpful to facilitate the ML prediction of adsorption properties.
+Data-driven approximations are at best able to reproduce the quantitative structure–property relationships hidden in the input data but still inheriting errors specific to the underlying computational approach.
+Thus, most ML models (as opposed to atom-wise predictors) that were aimed at predicting macroscopic adsorption properties\cite{altintas2021machine,jablonka2020big} were trained on results of GCMC simulations, for which UFF is almost no alternative choice for describing non-covalent interactions.
+Therefore, the outputs of those ML models suffered from the issues mentioned in the Introduction section, such as lacking a description of the polarization effects.
+The following hybrid workflow can improve the reliability of the predicted targets without losing scalability: advanced parametrization using a full suite of FF precursors (main scope of this study) → HTS adsorption modeling in rigid framework approximation → construction of ML predictors of macroscopic properties.